 The Richard C. Jensen Prize

 The Richard C. Jensen Prize is awarded annually to a Classics undergraduate major who has shown outstanding ability in Latin (by faculty nomination).
+This prize carries a monetary award.

 The Thomas D. Worthen Prize

 The Thomas D. Worthen Prize is awarded annually to a Classics undergraduate major who has shown outstanding ability in Ancient Greek (by faculty nomination).
+This prize carries a monetary award.

 Travel and Study in Italy Award